SOLO FEMALE TRAVEL GUIDE

 Spontaneous.

 I look into these two and I realize they mean the same when you are solo female traveling.
-Whether you are a guy or a chick, just the ability to decide to stay at a place longer, or cut the trip short and move on, can do something for your mental state.
+Whether you are a guy or a chic, just the ability to decide to stay at a place longer, or cut the trip short and move on, can do something for your mental state.
 I think spontaneity is the closest to being a guy that a woman can get.
 I mean, as a female just about to walk out the door, just how many thoughts rush through the mind?

 13. Get Away from the Routine!